Deebo Samuel Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 Recent Performances

-- In last week's game against the Cardinals, Samuel was targeted nine times and recorded five catches for 63 yards.
+- In last week's game against the Cardinals, Samuel was targeted nine times and racked up five catches for 63 yards.

 Samuel's San Francisco Teammates